Skip to main content

 13. Ceri and Rory both fill in a form called a list of documents and send the other a copy.
 They do this by the date given in the judge’s instructions which will be about 4 weeks after allocation.
 This step is called disclosure.

 List of documents - the form you use to list the documents and any other evidence that is relevant to your case.
-See X for how to complete it.

 Allocation - the process of deciding which track the case should follow.

-Disclosure - the process of showing the evidence that supports your case to the other party.
+Inspection is showing the evidence that supports your case to the other side.

 14. Ceri asks for copies of some of the documents listed on Rory’s list of documents, and Rory provides them.